connectrpc/otelconnect-go/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/bufbuild/connect-opentelemetry-go.svg)](https://pkg.go.dev/github.com/bufbuild/connect-opentelemetry-go)

-`connect-opentelemetry-go` adds support for [OpenTelemetry][opentelemetry.io] tracing and metrics collection to [Connect][connect-go] servers and clients.
+`connect-opentelemetry-go` adds support for [OpenTelemetry][opentelemetry.io] tracing and metrics collection to [connect-go] servers and clients.

 For more on Connect, see the [announcement blog post][blog], the documentation on [connect.build][docs] (especially the [Getting Started] guide), the